LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Any run time packaged in a docker image
   * Rely on EBS/instance store for disk space
   * Advantage over λ=>time limit, limited runtimes, limited disk space
+  * Not for lightweight, cron-like jobs
+  * Longer setup and initialization time
+  * Typically requires more configuration and compute environment management (eg: increased operational overhead)

 ### AWS Wavelength: extend VPC and its resources via desired subnets to include a wavelength zone, embedding within 5G networks providing ultra-low latency